mienaikoe/ziyu/Chapters/2-7-Chapter14.md

 	"Hey, look at this," Ginnu beckoned from another side of the tent.

-	Kip shot a glance toward her feet where a small wooden door lay among the thin damp leaves.
+	Kip shot a glance toward hae feet where a small wooden door lay among the thin damp leaves.
 Its polished hardware was too precise to be made in Ulukoma, but its messy grease and handle reminded them of where they were.

-	"Maybe this is where they went," she said.
+	"Maybe this is where they went," thi said.

 	"Maybe," he said, taking up two daggers and handing one to Ginnu.
-Her hands took the dagger as she looked up with concern and confusion, but he could do nothing to quell it - they had to find the missing scouts.
+Hae hands took the dagger as thi looked up with concern and confusion, but he could do nothing to quell it - they had to find the missing scouts.
 Kip kneeled down at the edge of the hole and with an imperceptible creak, he swung the door open to uncover a tunnel big enough for one leading into the darkness.

-	"I've never seen this before," she said.
+	"I've never seen this before," thi said.

 	"This place gets stranger the longer I'm here," he responded.

-	After a pause, she said.
+	After a pause, thi said.
 "Let me go first.
 I won't raise suspicion."

-	"After you, then."
+	"After you."

 	With their hands against the wall, they made their way into the tunnel with only the blue light on Kip's chest to light the way.
 After only a few steps, Ginnu suddenly and silently vanished, followed by a loud thump that reverberated in a space bigger than he could imagine.

-	"Ginnu?!" he yelled out to her, but there was no answer.
+	"Ginnu?!" he yelled out to hae, but there was no answer.

 	He moved a little closer and came upon a sharp cut off in the ground where there was no more reflection of the blue light against anything in front of him. *A room.
 Dug into the ground like Shaki*, he thought.
 He sat down on the edge to try and feel for where the ground was in front of him, but he stopped when he heard the sound of footsteps on dust from far away in front of him.
 With his right arm, he covered his blue mark, readying his dagger in the other and watched as the mysterious person came closer.
 The figure stopped immediately below him, several strides down and removed a shirt to reveal the bright blue markings of a guardian.
 The light bounced off of the ground and illuminated the face of Ramne, examining at the body lying on the floor in front of him.